 We are happy to provide approximate costs for out of pocket costs before your initial consultation including any applicable Medicare rebate.
 We are available by phone on 07 3180 3400 or via enquiry through our website.

-The cost of an initial consultation with a surgeon to discuss your procedure is $145.
+The cost of an initial consultation with a surgeon to discuss your procedure is $175 ($225 for weekend consultations).
 A portion of this cost may be claimed from Medicare if you have a referral from your GP.
 You will need to allow one hour for your consultation.

 Past Medical History